lukekivi/Distributed-File-System/design_specs.md

 ## File
 Each file has two fields: name and version.
-## Folder
-Folders maintain a list of `File`s

 # Client
 Needs to time itself.

 # Questions
-Are Servers to supposed to start with all of the same files? yes
+Are Servers supposed to start with all of the same files? yes

-What is returned by read operations? versio number
+What is returned by read operations? version number

 Is this UI supposed to be dynamically updated? query at any point mainly at the end of a set of reads and writes